Andrea-Ozuem/Glasp-web_highlighter_assignment/glasp.md

 Glasp mission is to democratize access to other people’s learning and experiences that they have collected throughout their lives as a utilitarian legacy.

----

 ## Why Use Glasp ##

-1. Save Time and Stay Organized

-According to a new study from Microsoft Corp., people now generally lose concentration after eight seconds, that of a gold fish is 9.
+1. Save Time and Stay Organized: According to a new study from Microsoft Corp., people now generally lose concentration after eight seconds, that of a gold fish is 9.
 So, in a digitalised lifestyle, how do we seamlessly capture the things that stand out to us in the moment without getting distracted?
 With Glasp, you can quickly and easily highlight important information on any webpage without having to switch between different apps or screens.
 This makes it easier to stay organized and keep track of the most important ideas and insights from your research.

-2. Community Knowldege Sharing
-Because Glasp is a social highlightinh tool, it's used to connect with people who are interested in the same topics as you.
+2. Community Knowldege Sharing: Because Glasp is a social highlightinh tool, it's used to connect with people who are interested in the same topics as you.
 By following other users and exploring the content they've highlighted, you can discover new ideas and perspectives that you might not have encountered otherwise.

-3. Collaboration
-Glasp is a powerful collaboration tool that can help you and your team to work more efficiently and effectively.
+3. Collaboration: Glasp is a powerful collaboration tool that can help you and your team to work more efficiently and effectively.
 By sharing your highlights with your colleagues and collaborators, you can ensure that everyone is on the same page and has access to the most important information and insights.

-Streamline workflow - essentially a prodctivity tool to automate mundane tasks

-- cited from interview with a tech writer
-Glasp is the tool for all forms of content creators. from technical writers to authors, to indluences.
-To career people.
-Glasp ensures you stay in the flow

-We use Glasp so that we can use our time intentionally and effectively

----

 ## How to install Glasp Web Extension ##